sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

                     "tag": "<h2 id='loading-library'>Import library and Data Exploration</h2><p>{{ site.tabc }}First we need to import required libraries for using pre-processing and building a model.
 And explore a dataset for understanding data information before building a model.</p>"
                 },
                 {   "timestamp": 1704858657014,
-                    "tag": "<h2 id='image-processing'>Image pre-processing</h2>{{ site.tabc }}<p>{{ site.tabc }}Then this dataset is images.
+                    "tag": "<h2 id='image-processing'>Image pre-processing</h2><p>{{ site.tabc }}Then this dataset is images.
 So we need to do pre-processing to make it ready for building a model.
 That we need to convert images into a numpy array for computer vision can read image information and process to a model.</p>"
                 },
                 {   "timestamp": 1704858771939,
                     "tag": "<h2 id='training-model'>Training a Model</h2><p>{{ site.tabc }}Choosing an optimal batch size and epochs will help a model achieve better accuracy.</p>"